 Infectious Diseases and Antimicrobial Stewardship

 Infectious diseases combine clinical complexity with rich data: microbiology cultures, genomic sequencing, antimicrobial susceptibility testing, and population-level epidemiology.
 AI enhances antimicrobial stewardship through real-time bug-drug mismatch detection, though alert fatigue remains a challenge.
 Genomic surveillance platforms like Nextstrain automate phylogenetic analysis, tracking pathogen evolution in real time.
 But outbreak prediction remains limited to short-term nowcasting.
 Long-range epidemic forecasting consistently fails.
-This chapter examines what works in stewardship, surveillance, and diagnostics.

 After reading this chapter, you will be able to: